Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How to remove files with PowerShell

 Syncing folders is like managing user profiles in PowerShell.
-In both cases, you ensure consistency through automation.
+In both cases, scripts help enforce consistency through automation.
 With user profiles, you ensure each user has the same settings; with syncing folders, you ensure each folder has the same files.

 FYIDid you know